simplecontainer/dashboard-oss/README.md

 - Editor for applying resources directly from the dashboard

 # How to deploy?
 Dashboard can be easily deployed on the simplecontainer nodes directly.
+This example provides Authentik and Traefik to provide secure access to the dashboard.
 ```cgo
 git clone https://github.com/simplecontainer/examples
 smrctl apply examples/dashboard